Theresa-o/equity-dashboard-server-python/README.md

 ### Process:

 * Data collection: Data was collected from the MetaTrader 5 trading platform and stored in MongoDB using Python.
 * Server-side development: Pymongo was used to connect and send data to MongoDb.
-Two function were created to get account details and insert "equity" and "balance" data to MongoDb
+Two functions were created to get account details and insert "equity" and "balance" data to MongoDb
 * Client-side development: A ReactJS application was built to fetch the data via "dashboard.js" and display it in a chart using Chart.js component react-chartjs-2.

 ### Limitations: